fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 </button>
 ```

-This causes the component to re-render itsef.
+This causes the component to re-render itself.
 On render the query <i>FIND_PERSON</i> that fetches the detailed information of a user is executed <i>if the variable nameToSearch</i> has a value:

 ```js
 const result = useQuery(FIND_PERSON, {